How to send orderflow

 Orderflow sent to Flashbots Protect and Flashbots Bundle Relay is shared with BuilderNet.
-You can also send orderflow directly to a BuilderNet node (and validate its TEE proof).
+You can also send orderflow directly to a BuilderNet node (and validate its TEE proof)!

 The instructions in this document are intended for advanced technical users with strict trust assumptions.
-As a regular user, you can also use Flashbots Protect to transact securely through BuilderNet and get refunds for your transactions.
+As a regular user, you can simply use Flashbots Protect to transact securely through BuilderNet and get refunds for your transactions.

-Sending orderflow to a builder node
+Sending orderflow to BuilderNet directly

-Flashbots operates a public node:
+Flashbots operates a public BuilderNet node:

-- Orderflow endpoint: https://buildernet-01-euw.builder.flashbots.net:443
+- Orderflow endpoint: https://buildernet-flashbots-azure-eastus2-04.builder.flashbots.net:443

-- TEE proof validation (aTLS): https://buildernet-01-euw.builder.flashbots.net:7936
+- TEE proof validation (aTLS): https://buildernet-flashbots-azure-eastus2-04.builder.flashbots.net:7936

 Supported API methods

-Example curl request
+Example curl

-curl https://builder_hostname:443 \
+curl https://buildernet-flashbots-azure-eastus2-04.builder.flashbots.net \

 --cacert builder-cert.pem \ # or using --insecure